DLR-AMR/t8code/README.md

 t8code uses a collection (a forest) of multiple connected adaptive space-trees in parallel and scales to at least one million MPI ranks and over 1 Trillion mesh elements.
 It is licensed under the GNU General Public License 2.0 or later.
 Copyright (c) 2015 the developers.

+t8code is intended to be used as a thirdparty library for numerical simulation codes or any other applications that require meshes.

 The t8code, or T8 for short, supports the following element types (also different types in the same mesh):

-0D: vertices
+- 0D: vertices
-1D: lines
+- 1D: lines
-2D: quadrilaterals and triangles
+- 2D: quadrilaterals and triangles
-3D: hexahedra, tetrahedra, prisms (pyramids currently in development).
+- 3D: hexahedra, tetrahedra, prisms (pyramids currently in development).

 t8code offers the following functionalities:

-- Create distributed adaptive meshes
+- Create distributed adaptive meshes over complex domain geometries
 - Adapt meshes according to user given refinement/coarsening criteria
 - Establish a 2:1 balance
 - (Re-)partition a mesh (and associated data) among MPI ranks